wp-plugins/ninjafirewall/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-This update installs a new set of security rules and fixes a few issues.
+This update fixes a few issues.
 See Changelog for more details.

 == Changelog ==

+= 1.2.1 =
+* Added a new feature that can detect, in real-time, any access to a PHP file that was recently modified/created, and can alert the administrator (see new "File Guard" menu and its contextual help).
+* Added a call to `stripslashes()` to prevent WordPress from escaping quotes in the "Login Protection" password.
+* The length of the "Login Protection" message (realm) was increased from 100 to 150 characters.
+* Removed a small piece of code from the "Login Protection" that could block some browsers.

 = 1.2.0 =
 * Fixed a bug introduced in v1.1.9 : login alerts were not sent.
 Sorry for the inconvenience.